 North Star Utility wants its customers to be informed about their water utility.
-If you have any questions about this report or concerning your water utility, please contact Lisa Paddleford at 307-654-6787 or via electronic mail at info@northstarutility.com.
-If you are interested in learning more about your water utility, please visit our website www.northstarutility.com or attend North Star's annual meeting, scheduled every second Thursday of May at 10:00 a.m. at the offices of the Meridian Group, located at 330 North Glenwood Street, Jackson, Wyoming.
+If you have any questions about this report or your water utility, please contact Lisa Paddleford at 307-654-6787 or via electronic mail at info@northstarutility.com.
+If you are interested in learning more about your water utility, please visit our website www.northstarutility.com or attend North Star's annual meeting at the offices of the Meridian Group, located at 330 North Glenwood Street, Jackson, Wyoming.
+This year's annual meeting will take place on Thursday, June 13 at 11:00 MDT.